Sharing Research, Surveys and Participation Opportunities Through YDRF

 YDRF is committed to helping researchers, public bodies, charities and community organisations engage with disabled people and other members of our community.

-We are happy to share opportunities to participate in research studies, surveys, consultations, workshops and engagement activities through our communications channels, primarily our newsletter which is delivered to our community by email, audio and post.
+We are happy to share opportunities to participate in research studies, surveys, consultations, workshops and engagement activities through our communications channels, primarily our monthly newsletter which is delivered to our community by email, audio and post.

 Please note: YDRF will not normally publish participation opportunities that rely solely on online surveys, web forms or other digital-only response methods.
 Read on for more information.